 The Clean Water Act (CWA) has provisions relating to the reporting of leaks, spills or discharges of hazardous substances, including oil, into navigable waters, or any waters connecting to navigable waters

 Spills and unauthorized discharges must be reported to the State Warning Point, Division of Emergency Management, Department of Community Affairs (DCA) at (850) 413-9911.
 Failure to report such a discharge is punishable by fine and/or imprisonment.

 Through the Florida Resource Recovery and Management Act and other provisions, Florida law prohibits the discharge of used oil into the ground or into surface waters.
 Transporting used oil (including hydraulic fluid) to waste oil collection facilities is the correct way to dispose of used oil.
-More information on the location of waste oil collection facilities is available through the Florida Department of Environmental Protection (DEP) at (800) 741-4DER.
+More information on the location of waste oil collection facilities is at the Florida Department of Environmental Protection (DEP) Waste Oil Collection page.

 The State of Florida also requires that spills or leaks of petroleum product in excess of 25 gallons must be reported to the Division of Emergency Management, Department of Community Affairs (DCA) at (850) 413-9911.
 Failure to report such a discharge is punishable by fine and/or imprisonment.

-The Division of Forestry's (DOF's) silvicultural Best Management Practices (BMPs) also contain standards pertaining to waste disposal during forestry operations.
+The FDACS Florida Forest Service's Silvicultural Best Management Practices (BMPs) contain standards pertaining to waste disposal during forestry operations.
 The Water Management Districts reference BMPs as performance standards for compliance with their rules.
-See our Best Management Practices page for more information.
+See the FFS Best Management Practices for more information.

 Local Ordinances and Contacts

 County and city governments often have local regulations in effect regarding the discharge of pollutants.
 These regulations are most often administered through local environmental or health offices and frequently include reporting requirements for accidental spills.
 Landowners and land managers should be aware of any such regulations.